 How much does it cost to add a master bedroom and bath suite?

 A master suite addition is usually comprised of a bedroom, closet, and bathroom.
-This space is a combination of “dry” space (bedroom, closet) and “wet” space (a master bathroom).
-It should be pretty obvious that the wet space is much more costly to build because 1) it requires running plumbing lines (water lines and waste lines) and 2) it requires a lot more fixtures like tile, tub, vanities, etc. So, it’s important to keep in mind that if you’re just adding bedroom space with no bathroom, your costs are going to be significantly lower than a full suite.
+This space is a combination of a “dry” space (bedroom, closet) and a “wet” space (a master bathroom).
+It should be pretty obvious that the wet space is much more costly to build because 1) it requires running plumbing lines (water lines and waste lines), and 2) it requires a lot more fixtures like tile, tub, vanities, etc. So, it’s important to keep in mind that if you’re just adding bedroom space with no bathroom, your costs are going to be significantly lower than a full suite.

-The price in Los Angeles and surrounding counties for a master suite addition of this size will range from $100,000-$200,000.
+The price in Los Angeles and surrounding counties for a master suite addition of this size will range from $100,000 to $200,000.
 A common average cost and a good budget to start with is around $150,000.
 This price assumes a single-story addition.
 The costs would be significantly higher if you’re building a second-floor addition on top of your existing one-story home due to the need for structural support, stairs, etc.

 Although you can start your budgeting with a basic cost calculator, the only way to get accurate cost figures is to discuss your project and plans with a few good general contractors.

 What items affect the master bedroom addition cost?

 Let’s discuss the items that go into a master suite addition and how they may affect your total costs.
 I’ll start with the ‘rough’ construction items that are required for any addition.
 Every addition will require: